a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/GameObjectSubSections/creating-a-simple-game-object.md

 }
 ```

-And can be instantiated like this:
+And it can be instantiated like this:

 ```java
 float x = 30;